blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 Since it's possible to access data which has been removed (see Gotcha's), this can be hard to track down the cause of crashes.

-To raise Python exceptions on accessing freed data (rather then crashing), enable the CMake build option WITH_PYTHON_SAFETY.
+To raise Python exceptions on accessing freed data (rather than crashing), enable the CMake build option WITH_PYTHON_SAFETY.

 This enables data tracking which makes data access about 2x slower